rails/rails/guides/source/action_view_helpers.md

 After reading this guide, you will know:

-* How to format dates, strings, and numbers
+* How to format dates, strings, and numbers.
-* How to link to images, videos, stylesheets, etc...
+* How to link to images, videos, stylesheets, etc.
-* How to sanitize content
+* How to sanitize content.
-* How to localize content
+* How to localize content.

 --------------------------------------------------------------------------------